How to Cook Garlic

-Here are just some of the techniques that can be used to get the most out of your garlic for the particular purpose you may be intending it for.
+Here are just some of our tips & techniques that can be used to get the most out of your garlic for the particular purpose you may be intending it for.

 Chopping and Slicing